Shadowfist Deck: Mostly Harmless: Monarchs by Bruce Neiger

 FAQ | Sets and Collector's Info | Design Notes | Story | Fun Stuff | Online Play | Shadowfist Links | Artist Links

-Home > Decks > Decks: Mostly Harmless: Monarchs (finalist at the 2005 National Championships, Part 2, at DexCon 8)
+Home > Decks > Decks: Mostly Harmless: Monarchs (finalist at the 2005 National Championships, Part 2, at DexCon 8 and winner of NY/NJ State Championships 2009 at Dexcon 12)

-Bruce Neiger made it to the finals of the 2005 National Championships, Part 2, at DexCon 8 with this deck.
+Bruce Neiger made it to the finals of the 2005 National Championships, Part 2, at DexCon 8 with the original version of this deck, and used a modified version to win the NY/NJ State Championships at Dexcon 12 in 2009.

 ------------